Division of Student Affairs > Support Services > For Specific Populations > Undocumented Student Support

 Pronouns: she/her/hersGraduate AssistantUndocumented Student Support/Monarch Butterfly Scholarship773-325-7325JMART369@depaul.edu

-Unfortunately, undocumented students are not eligible to receive federal or state financial aid.
-However, there are other ways to finance an education.
+Unfortunately, undocumented students are not eligible to receive federal financial aid, but there are other opportunities listed below to finance your education.

 Championed by student leaders, the Monarch Butterfly Scholarship was established in 2017.
 The DePaul University Student Government Association (SGA) in collaboration with the Office of Multicultural Student Success (OMSS) presents a scholarship opportunity for returning FAFSA-ineligible, immigrant, undergraduate students.
 Student selections are based on financial need, academic performance, extracurricular activities and community service.